 A. The completed enrollment forms shall be submitted to the County Department of Social/Human Services CHRP waiver administrator.
-A complete packet includes a copy of the:

-- Individual Choice Statement.

-- Individualized Plan; within 30 calendar days.

-- 3. Level of Need document.

-ULTC 100.2 form.
-Request for Enrollment.
-The county department CHRP waiver administrator will immediately submit enrollment documentation to the CDHS CHRP waiver administrator for verification of eligibility.
 A complete packet includes a copy of the: 1.
-ULTC 100.2; and Request for Enrollment; and Individual Choice Statement Individualized Plan within 45 calendar days.
+Individual Choice Statement.
+2. Individualized Plan; within 30 calendar days.
+3. Level of Need document.
+4. ULTC 100.2 form.
+5. Request for Enrollment.
+B. The county department CHRP waiver administrator will immediately submit enrollment documentation to the CDHS CHRP waiver administrator for verification of eligibility.
+A complete packet includes a copy of the: 1.
+ULTC 100.2; and 2.
+Request for Enrollment; and 3.
+Individual Choice Statement 4.
+Individualized Plan within 45 calendar days.
 C. The effective date/enrollment date shall be no earlier than the start date on the CDHS CHRP waiver administrator's ULTC 100.2 verification form.
-No services may be authorized prior to the date of enrollment An Individualized Plan and ULTC 100.2 verification may be valid for no more man a twelve (12) month period.
-8.508.100 SERVICE DESCRIPTIONS Self-advocacy training may include training in expressing personal preferences, selfrepresentation, individual rights and making increasingly responsible choices.
+No services may be authorized prior to the date of enrollment D. An Individualized Plan and ULTC 100.2 verification may be valid for no more man a twelve (12) month period.
+8.508.100 SERVICE DESCRIPTIONS A. Self-advocacy training may include training in expressing personal preferences, self-representation, individual rights and making increasingly responsible choices.
 It may also include team building with volunteers, professionals, and/or family members to examine changing roles as service models shift from the traditional supervision/control model to a self-actualization model.
-Independent living training may include training in personal care, household services, child and infant care (for parents themselves who are developmentally disabled), and communication skills such as using the telephone, using sign language, facilitated communication, reading, and letter writing.
-Cognitive services may include training with money management and personal finances, planning and decision-making.
-Communication services may include professional training and assistance to maintain or improve communication skills.
+B. Independent living training may include training in personal care, household services, child and infant care (for parents themselves who are developmentally disabled), and communication skills such as using the telephone, using sign language, facilitated communication, reading, and letter writing.
+C. Cognitive services may include training with money management and personal finances, planning and decision-making.
+D. Communication services may include professional training and assistance to maintain or improve communication skills.
 It may include a professional or individual who provides interpretation and facilitated communication services.
-Counseling and therapeutic services may include individual and/or group counseling, behavioral or other therapeutic interventions directed at increasing the overall effective functioning of an individual.
-Personal care services may include any personal care functions requiring training/assistance by an RN, LPN, or Certified Nurse Aide.
+E. Counseling and therapeutic services may include individual and/or group counseling, behavioral or other therapeutic interventions directed at increasing the overall effective functioning of an individual.

+F. Personal care services may include any personal care functions requiring training/assistance by an RN, LPN, or Certified Nurse Aide.
 It may also include operating, maintaining, and training in the use of medical equipment.
-Emergency assistance training includes developing responses in case of emergencies, prevention planning and training in the use of equipment or technologies used to access emergency response systems.

-- H. Community connection services may explore community services available to the individual, and develop methods to access additional services/supports/activities desired by the individual.
+G. Emergency assistance training includes developing responses in case of emergencies, prevention planning and training in the use of equipment or technologies used to access emergency response systems.
+H. Community connection services may explore community services available to the individual, and develop methods to access additional services/supports/activities desired by the individual.
 Community connection services can provide the individual with the resources to participate in the activities and functions of the community desired and chosen by the individual receiving the services.
-Typically, these will be the same type of activities available and desired by the general population. - I. Travel services may include providing, arranging, transporting, or accompanying a person with developmental disabilities to services and supports identified in the IP. - J. Supervision services may include a person safeguarding an individual with developmental disabilities and/or utilizing technology for the same purpose. - K. Respite Services: Services that are provided to an eligible client on a short term basis because of the absence or need for relief of those persons normally providing the care.
-Respite services may be approved for up to 30 days a calendar year for each eligible client.
+Typically, these will be the same type of activities available and desired by the general population.
+I. Travel services may include providing, arranging, transporting, or accompanying a person with developmental disabilities to services and supports identified in the IP.
+J. Supervision services may include a person safeguarding an individual with developmental disabilities and/or utilizing technology for the same purpose.
+K. Respite Services: Services that are provided to an eligible client on a short term basis client.